10-6A Girls Basketball: Tyler Legacy takes key win over Mesquite

 With a tight race for the district basketball championship, every game is important for the Lady Raiders.

-Energized from the start, the Lady Raiders, sparked by two 3-pointers by sophomore guard Rose Rook for the first buckets, scored a 59-34 victory over the Mesquite Lady Skeeters at TL Varsity Gymnasium.
+Energized from the start, Tyler Legacy, sparked by two 3-pointers by sophomore guard Rose Rook for the first buckets of the game, scored a 59-34 victory over the Mesquite Lady Skeeters at TL Varsity Gymnasium on Saturday.

 Legacy (22-2, 8-2) is basically tied with Rockwall and Mesquite Horn.
-Both Rockwall and Horn still have to make up some games.
-The Lady Raiders have the district championship within their grasp, playing at Rockwall-Heath on Tuesday before playing host Rockwall on Friday.
+Both Rockwall and Horn still have to make up games.
+All three squads have two league losses apiece.
+The Lady Raiders have the district title within their grasp, playing at Rockwall-Heath on Tuesday before playing host to Rockwall on Friday.

-"Unbelieve (start)," Tyler Legacy Coach Ross Barber said.
-"I challenged them before the game that we had to win the first four minutes because we knew Mesquite was coming off a huge win last night over Heath; So they were literally fighting for their playoff life and we are fighting for the district championship."
+“Unbelievable (start),” Tyler Legacy Coach Ross Barber said.
+“I challenged the team before the game that we had to win the first four minutes because we knew Mesquite was coming off a huge win last night over Heath; So they were literally fighting for their playoff life and we are fighting for the district championship.”

 Legacy took a 20-3 first quarter lead and were ahead 38-12 at halftime.
 Barber sat out his starters for much of the third and fourth quarters.

-Nyla Inmon, a junior, came off the bench to leads Legacy with 16 points, including 8 of 9 from the free throw line.
+Nyla Inmon, a junior, came off the bench to lead Legacy with 16 points, including 8 of 9 from the free throw line.
+She added three rebounds, two steals and a block.

 Junior guard Aaliyah Campbell was all over the court.
 She scored nine points, while grabbing 10 rebounds and swiping five steals.
 Rose end up with nine points and a rebound.